The long-awaited release of Surreal CMS 7 has been rolled out. Here's what you need to know about the soft launch.

 This release is a soft launch intended primarily for testing.

 If you're an existing user and you want to try the new version, you're welcome to signup for a new account.
-Keep in mind that, if you decide to do this, your 5.1 account will not be linked to your new account.
-In a few weeks (after the soft release), you'll be able to upgrade your 5.1 account through the dashboard.
+Keep in mind that, if you decide to do this, your version 5 account will not be linked to your new account.
+After testing of the soft release is complete, you'll be able to upgrade your version 5 account through the dashboard.
 For most users, waiting to upgrade will be the best option.

 I've worked hard to make the new version backwards compatible.
 However, there are some notable changes and deprecations that existing users should be aware of.
 Let's start with what's new.